Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Observations Data Analysis

 \subsection{Data Reduction}

-We reduce the time series observations (TSO) with the \texttt{exoTEDRF} pipeline\footnote{\url{https://github.com/radicamc/exoTEDRF}, formerly known as \texttt{supreme-SPOON}.} \citep{radica_exotedrf_2024, feinstein_early_2023, radica_awesome_2023}, closely following standard procedures \citep[e.g.,][]{radica_muted_2024, cadieux_transmission_2024}.
-We perform the correction of 1/$f$ noise at the group-level (that is, before ramp fitting) using the \texttt{scale-achromatic-window} method introduced in \texttt{exoTEDRF~v1.4.0}.
+We reduce the time series observations (TSO) with the \texttt{exoTEDRF} pipeline\footnote{\url{https://github.com/radicamc/exoTEDRF}} \citep{radica_exotedrf_2024, feinstein_early_2023, radica_awesome_2023}, closely following standard procedures as described in, e.g., \citet{radica_muted_2024, cadieux_transmission_2024, piaulet-ghorayeb_jwst_2024}.
+Concretely, we perform the standard \texttt{exoTEDRF} stage 1 calibrations, including the correction of 1/$f$ noise at the group-level (that is, before ramp fitting) using the \texttt{scale-achromatic-window} method introduced in \texttt{exoTEDRF~v1.4.0}.
 With this algorithm, we only use rows within 30 pixels of the trace to estimate the 1/$f$ level, which can potentially help to reduce residual red noise in SOSS TSOs, particularly with high group numbers \citep[e.g.,][]{feinstein_early_2023, holmberg_exoplanet_2023}.
-We also perform a ``piecewise'' background subtraction \citep[e.g.,][]{lim_atmospheric_2023, fournier-tondreau_near-infrared_2024, radica_muted_2024}, whereby the standard STScI SOSS background model is scaled separately on either side of the background ``step'', as we found that a single scaling for the whole detector did not adequately remove the background signal.
+We then proceed with the standard Stage 2 calibrations (e.g., flat field correction, bad pixel interpolation, etc.).
+Notably, we perform a ``piecewise'' background subtraction \citep[e.g.,][]{lim_atmospheric_2023, fournier-tondreau_near-infrared_2024, radica_muted_2024}, whereby the standard STScI SOSS background model is scaled separately on either side of the background ``step'', as we found that a single scaling for the whole detector did not adequately remove the background signal.
+As a final step in the calibrations, we performed a principle component analysis (PCA) on the 2D detector images \citep[e.g.,][]{coulombe_broadband_2023, radica_muted_2024} to identify any detector-level trends (i.e., mirror tilt events, trace position drifts), which could impact the light curves.

 We extract the stellar spectrum using a simple box aperture with a width of 40 pixels, as the dilution effects due to the SOSS first and second order overlap are expected to be negligible for transit measurements \citep{darveau-bernier_atoca_2022, radica_applesoss_2022}.
 Finally, there are several undispersed contaminants due to background field stars (so-called ``order 0'' contaminants) present on the detector for both visits, several of which partially intersect the target spectral traces.
 These contaminants are located at wavelengths 0.670--0.675\,µm, 1.642--1.658\,µm, and 2.064--2.072\,µm, for visit 1, and 0.975--1.001\,µm, 1.251--1.279\,µm, and 1.567--1.578\,µm for visit 2.
 We simply mask these contaminants in the extracted spectra.